animator/learn-python/contrib/machine-learning/transformers.md

 ### Attention
 #### Scaled Dot-Product Attention
-The input consists of queries and keys of dimension dk, and values of dimension dv.
-We compute the dot products of the query with all keys, divide each by √d<sub>k</sub>, and apply a softmax function to obtain the weights on the values.
+The input consists of queries and keys of dimension $d_k$ , and values of dimension $d_v$.
+We compute the dot products of the query with all keys, divide each by $\sqrt d_k$ , and apply a softmax function to obtain the weights on the values.

 > Attention(Q, K, V) = softmax(QK<sup>T</sup> / √d<sub>k</sub>) * V

 #### Multi-Head Attention
-Instead of performing a single attention function with d<sub>model</sub>-dimensional keys, values and queries, it is beneficial to linearly project the queries, keys and values h times with different, learned linear projections to d<sub>k</sub>, d<sub>k</sub> and d<sub>v</sub> dimensions, respectively.
+Instead of performing a single attention function with $d_{model}$-dimensional keys, values and queries, it is beneficial to linearly project the queries, keys and values h times with different, learned linear projections to $d_k$ , $d_k$ and $d_v$ dimensions, respectively.

 Multi-head attention allows the model to jointly attend to information from different representation subspaces at different positions.
 With a single attention head, averaging inhibits this.